sztupy/kossuth-map/README.md

 ### Points furthest away in Scotland from a distillery

 The Isles are left out from distilleries unfortunately, especially Shetland, where Unst is 240km away from the nearest distillery.
 On the mainland... well you have to head towards England to get 102km away from Scotch.

+On average, if you are in a random place in Scotland, it's likely you will be within 7km of a Distillery

 Large resolution map:
 ![Scottish distilleries](https://raw.githubusercontent.com/sztupy/kossuth-map/master/images/scottish_distilleries.jpg)